 The operating environments of 20th-century manufacturing and 21st-century M&A couldn't be more different.
 Where manufacturing is sequential, linear, predictive and repetitive, M&A is fluid and unpredictable, defined largely by amorphous goals and constantly shifting requirements.

 These traditional approaches fail to deliver adequate value in the highly dynamic and unpredictable operational conditions that have emerged in the M&A industry during the digital age.
-No two M&A deals are alike, so the industry needs to adapt a project management style that is better suited for today's unpredictable global marketplace -- a style like lean-Agile systems thinking.
+No two M&A deals are alike, so the industry needs to adopt a project management style that is better suited for today's unpredictable global marketplace – a style like lean-agile systems thinking.

 Agile project management offers foundational improvements to the planning and execution of complex projects, like M&A. This approach champions a mindset of collaboration, continuous improvement and adaptation.

-Since the 1990s, Agile project management practices have proven to be successful in a variety of industries, including software development, biotech, defense, financial services, and many others.
+Since the 1990s, agile project management practices have proven to be successful in a variety of industries, including software development, biotech, defense and financial services.

 The M&A industry can easily incorporate lessons from these successful implementations into a model tailored to their specific management needs.

-Within M&A projects large volumes of data and materials are created, exchanged, reviewed and analyzed.
-The key to a successful M&A due diligence relies on the ability to identify the irrelevant noise from the critical data.
+Within M&A projects, large volumes of data and materials are created, exchanged, reviewed and analyzed.
+The key to successful M&A due diligence is the ability to identify the irrelevant noise from the critical data.
 Agile values meaningful analysis of data to ensure a deal is completed successfully based on validated assumptions and accurate information.

-Focusing on direct, face-to-face collaboration is an essential component to a highly-effective Agile M&A team.
+Focusing on direct, face-to-face collaboration is an essential component of an effective agile M&A team.
 During the diligence process, deal teams will answer hundreds of requests from clients and potential buyers.
-Collaboration will allow teams to continuously focus on high-priority tasks that are vital for deal success instead of working in silos.
+Collaboration allows teams to continuously focus on high-priority tasks that are vital for deal success instead of working in silos.

 Within M&A deals, many critical decisions are made based on complex sets of data.
 In order to maximize the value of the deal, M&A teams need a clear understanding of progress, challenges, risks and obstacles that must be addressed.
 This requires transparency and centralized information/communication for all team members to follow.

-In M&A, the needs of every deal is unique.
+In M&A, the needs of every deal are unique.
 Adopting a traditional, programmatic project management style is likely to lead to duplicate work, lost information, procedural bottlenecks, and limited cross-functional visibility.
-Approaching M&A with an Agile strategy allows team members to react quickly to emergent conditions.
+Approaching M&A with an agile strategy allows team members to react quickly to emergent conditions.